ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/hemoglobin/index.rst

 .. note::

-	The preganncy adjustment factor was used to crosswalk between the pregnant population and the general population in GBD (both for transformation of input data specific to pregnant women and for calculation of pregnancy-specific anemia prevalence using pregnancy-specific thresholds), however, the pregnancy adjustment factor appears to be derived from comparisons of pregnant women to non-pregnant women, which may be a limiation of this approach in that it does not account for differences in the prevalence of pregnancy in different populations; however, because this prevalence is generally low, it is likely minimally impactful.
+	The pregnancy adjustment factor was used to crosswalk between the pregnant population and the general population in GBD (both for transformation of input data specific to pregnant women and for calculation of pregnancy-specific anemia prevalence using pregnancy-specific thresholds), however, the pregnancy adjustment factor appears to be derived from comparisons of pregnant women to non-pregnant women, which may be a limiation of this approach in that it does not account for differences in the prevalence of pregnancy in different populations; however, because this prevalence is generally low, it is likely minimally impactful.

 The hemoglobin distribution was modeled in three steps: